 6. Control pH and alkalinity.

 Nitrifiers, in common with all life, require a source of carbon to produce more cells.
 They are able to utilise free carbon dioxide as their carbon source.
 In so doing they generate free acid and hence nitrification will result in a fall in pH.
-This acts reacts with the bicarbonate (HCO3-) to release more carbon dioxide (CO2).
+This acid reacts with the bicarbonate (HCO3-) to release more carbon dioxide (CO2).
 More than that consumed.
-Approxiametley 5.9 mg/l of CO2 is generated for every 1mg/l of TAN broken down.
+Approxiamately 5.9 mg/l of CO2 is generated for every 1mg/l of TAN broken down.

 The optimum pH of Nitrosomonas is widely reported as 7.8 -8.0.
 The optimum of Nitrobacter is slightly lower at 7.3 – 7.5.
 These are above the generally accepted ideal pH for plant cultivation that is around 6.5 – 7.0.
 There is no point therefore in trying to maintain the fish and grow beds at the higher temperature.
 It is a comfort however that should the pH rise, leading to an increase in fish ammonia toxicity, the nitrifiers should be able to work a little but harder.